odoo/documentation/legal/terms/partnership.rst

 5 Fees
 ======
-PARTNER agrees to pay either the Partnership Entry fee or the Partnership Annual Renewal fee immediately upon receipt of the annual invoice sent by ODOO.
+PARTNER agrees to pay either the Partnership Entry fee or the Partnership Annual Renewal Fee immediately upon receipt of the annual invoice sent by ODOO.
 The fees will be specified in writing at the time of signature of this agreement.